In its position paper, Eurocities aims to contribute to the revision of the EU legislation on packaging and packaging waste by making proposals on:

 This document is the result of the active involvement of the Interreg MED Green Growth community, together with its projects.

-To make circular economy (CE) simpler, more efficient and more competitive, it is suggested to take a holistic, integrated and cooperative approach, by considering all phases in which CE is structured, all levels (from local to European) and all stakeholders involved in the implementation of CE models.
+They suggest taking a holistic, integrated and cooperative approach, considering all phases in which the circular economy is structured, all levels (from local to European) and all stakeholders involved in the implementation of circular models.

-The policy recommendations proposed in the document are structured into six main areas:
+The policy recommendations are structured into six main areas:

 Investments and access to finance